elshor/naturaljs/readme.md

 create a meeting with "John Doe" at "4 pm"//not all argument phrases are present
 ```
 ## Handling types
 Types are an important part of how people think of concepts.
-Moving a cursor on the screen is a different from moving a spreadsheet row.
+Moving a cursor on the screen is different from moving a spreadsheet row.
 We would expect natural functions to be typed.
-The syntax would probably look something like this:
+The syntax of typed arguments is as follows:
 ```javascript
 nfunction move [a row Row] to [a row number Y]{...}
 ```
+It is yet to be determined how objects are typed (such as using javscript classes).

 ## Handling Execution Flow
-Provide a more natural way of managing execution flow, if ...then, while, for etc.
+We would like to provide a natural language notation for defining execution flow such as if ...then, while, for ... etc.

 # Design Considerations